 So far the book was a big success – I don’t like to brag but this is the truth – and we had wonderful feedback from our readers whom we thank so much for taking the time to get back to us with their impressions.
 We are more than happy that the book was useful for so many people and that it provided them not only with inspiration but also with concrete solutions and tips for how to see photography, how to find their vision and personal style and how to practically process their images.
 No better reward than knowing you helped others find the artist in themselves.
-For me this is the best thing that this book did and is still doing.
+For me, this is the best thing that this book did and is still doing.
 Sharing my knowledge was always one of my biggest desires, from when I was a kid already, everyone who knows me a bit better knows this, so now, to be able to do it and see the results so clearly, with the book, the workshops and mentoring courses I’m doing, with my students wining awards and distinctions in international fine art photography competitions, this makes me very happy and wanting to go on with it and do even more about it (some news are coming regarding this, stay tuned!).

-To get back to From Basics to Fine Art book review by Antony Northcutt, Antony’s review is not only a very good review for the book, but a beautifully written one.
+To get back to From Basics to Fine Art book review by Antony Northcutt, Antony’s review is not only a very good review of the book, but a beautifully written one.
 Antony’s writing style is lovely, I was impressed by it, go see for yourself.

 Let me quote a few things from his review that made me very proud I’m one of the authors: